FrankieFinancial/onboarding-widget/README.md

 A embedable widget to bring a self onboarding form to any web page...

 **Features**:
 1. Some feature
 2. Another feature

 ![](screenshots/document-selection.png)
 # Getting started

 1. Serialise and base64 encode your Frankie Api Credentials using ":" as a separator and POST it to Frankie Financial Client Api (details in the code snippet below)
-a.
-"CUSTOMER_ID:API_KEY", if you don't have a CUSTOMER_CHILD_ID
+    1. "CUSTOMER_ID:API_KEY", if you don't have a CUSTOMER_CHILD_ID
-b.
-"CUSTOMER_ID:CUSTOMER_CHILD_ID:API_KEY, otherwise
+    2. "CUSTOMER_ID:CUSTOMER_CHILD_ID:API_KEY, otherwise
 2. The response header will contain a temporary api token
-2. Define your optional configuration object, according to the section [Configuration](#configuration)
+3. Define your optional configuration object, according to the section [Configuration](#configuration)
-3. Add both the link to the Roboto font and the widget .js file to the head of the webpage
+4. Add both the link to the Roboto font and the widget .js file to the head of the webpage
-4. Add the web component to the page, passing the following attributes
+5. Add the web component to the page, passing the following attributes
-a. **ff**, the token
+    1.  **ff**, the token
-b. **applicant-reference**, the string reference that will be injected into this applicant's data and can be used to request  their details aftwerwards, both via Frankie API and Frankie Portal
+    2.  **applicant-reference**, the string reference that will be injected into this applicant's data and can be used to request  their details aftwerwards, both via Frankie API and Frankie Portal
-c. *optional* **width**, the width exactly as would be defined in css (defaults to 375px)
+    3.  *optional* **width**, the width exactly as would be defined in css (defaults to 375px)
-d. *optional* **height**, the height exactly as would be defined in css (defaults to 812px)
+    4.  *optional* **height**, the height exactly as would be defined in css (defaults to 812px)
-e. *optional* **config**, the configuration object first stringified and then URI encoded.
+    5.  *optional* **config**, the configuration object first stringified and then URI encoded.
 The algorithm needs to be compatible with Node's encodeURI.
-[Configuration](#configuration)
+[Read more](#configuration)

 ## 1. Obtaining an API token